-While one of the primary goals of birth to three programs is to enhance parent/child relationships, Maslow's hierarchy of needs tells us that food, clothing, shelter and medical needs must be met first.
+While one of the primary goals of birth to five programs is to enhance parent/child relationships, Maslow's hierarchy of needs tells us that food, clothing, shelter and medical needs must be met first.
 In order to be successful in this, it is critical for programs to have systems in place for identifying the needs of families, making referrals to other community agencies and following up to be sure services were delivered as anticipated.

 - V.C.1.
 Program leadership and staff have a working knowledge of the resources in their community. - V.C.2.
 The program has both a referral and follow-up system to assure that families are able to access services determined appropriate. - V.C.3.
-The program works to address family needs.
+The program works to address family needs. - V.C.4.
+The program prioritizes services for children and families experiencing homelessness.